sidckchau/LLRing/README.md

 # LLRing
-This repository contains the source code of the paper `LLRing: Logarithmic Linkable Ring Signatures with Transparent Setup` at the eprint link: [https://eprint.iacr.org/2024/421.pdf](https://eprint.iacr.org/2024/421.pdf).
+This repository contains the source code of the paper `LLRing: Logarithmic Linkable Ring Signatures with Transparent Setup` at: [https://eprint.iacr.org/2024/421.pdf](https://eprint.iacr.org/2024/421.pdf).

 `Note that the code is for research purpose only`.